devversion/material2-plunker/README.md

 The Template loads all its dependencies from Firebase.<br/>
 We currently update all modules manually ([read more](#cooming-soon)) and deploy them to [Firebase](http://www.firebase.com).

-Currently used / hosted modules are:
+Currently bundled modules are:
 - `@angular`,
 - `@angular2-material`
 - `rxjs`
 - `zone.js`,
 - `reflect-metadata`

-So, you see - we provide all modules which are required to run a Angular 2 App.
+So, you as you can see, we provide a bundle for all modules which are required to run a Angular 2 App.

 ### Cooming soon
 - `Automatic Module Updating`<br/>